Words to live By

 Other teachers followed suit, telling Anthony his work ethic overshadowed his learning disability.

 But his fortitude was tested again during his undergraduate degree at a Calgary bricks-and-mortar university, where he just couldn’t pass a requisite Introduction to Psychology course — even after numerous retakes.
 To make matters worse, even with a diagnosed learning disability, Anthony did not receive the support he needed from the disabilities office at this institution.

 Eventually, they shrugged him off.
 “I was left to fend for myself,” said Anthony.

 After some digging, he discovered Athabasca University — in particular, the same ‘Psych’ course he needed.

 “I took the one course online.
 It was phenomenal,” he said.

-That latter superlative had to do with meeting Martin Reaney, professional services coordinator of Athabasca University’s Access to Students with Disabilities (ASD) office.
+That latter superlative had to do with meeting Martin Reaney, professional services coordinator of Athabasca University’s Accessibility Services office.
 After initially meeting Martin over the phone, Anthony knew he’d finally found the support he’d been seeking.

 “That was the first time I felt optimistic about post-secondary education and me — just maybe being successful,” he said.

 Martin helped equip him with learning supports to help make Anthony’s program more accessible.
 For example, he helped him to secure a private academic strategist — a support person who could help Anthony organize and put down his “many thoughts” on to his papers.